tektoncd/triggers/docs/eventlisteners.md

 ## Specifying the Kubernetes service account

 You must specify a Kubernetes service account in the `serviceAccountName` field that the `EventListener` will use to instantiate Tekton objects.

-This account must have the following assigned:
+Tekton Trigger creates 2 clusterroles while installing with necessary permissions required for an eventlistener.
+You can directly create bindings for your serviceaccount with the clusterroles.
-- A Kubernetes `Role` that permits the `get`, `list`, and `watch` verbs for each `Trigger` specified in the `EventListener`
+- A Kubernetes RoleBinding with `tekton-triggers-eventlistener-roles` clusterrole.
-- A Kubernetes `ClusterRole` that permits read access to `ClusterTriggerBindings` objects
+- A Kubernetes ClusterRoleBinding with `tekton-triggers-eventlistener-clusterroles` clusterrole.

-- Permissions to create the Tekton resources specified in the associated `TriggerTemplate`, as shown in the following [example](../examples/rbac.yaml)
+  You can checkout an example [here](../examples/rbac.yaml).
-- If you're using `namespaceSelectors` in your `EventListener`, a `ClusterRole` that permits read access to all `Trigger` objects on the cluster.ources across the cluster.
+- If you're using `namespaceSelectors` in your `EventListener`, you will have to create an additional `ClusterRoleBinding ` with `tekton-triggers-eventlistener-roles` clusterrole.

 ## Specifying `Triggers`